abpio/abp-commercial-docs/en/startup-templates/application/azure-deployment/terraform-web-app-service.md

 ## Creating a Service Principal for Terraform in Azure

-When working with Terraform on Azure, you'll need a Service Principal for authentication purposes.
-A service principal is an identity created to be used with applications, hosted services, and automated tools to access Azure resources.
+When working with Terraform on Azure, you'll need a "Service Principal" for authentication.
+A "Service Principal" is an identity created to be used with applications, hosted services, and automated tools to access Azure resources.

 [To create a service principal](https://learn.microsoft.com/en-us/azure/developer/terraform/authenticate-to-azure?tabs=bash#create-a-service-principal), run the following command in the Azure CLI: